speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **signalSustainMillis**: `number`

-Minimum duration to keep 'isSignalDetected' flag in set state.
+Minimum duration to hold 'isSignalDetected' flag in set state.
 This effectively sets the minimum length of the utterance.
 Setting this to a value below 2000 ms may degrade speech-to-text accuracy.
 Range: 2000 to 8000 [ms].
 Default: 3000 [ms].